 Rob is the Chief Financial Officer of Strongbridge BioPharma, a biotech company that is developing pharmaceutical drugs for rare diseases.
 He has an MBA from the Kellogg Graduate School of Business.
 Rob and his wife, Debra, have been married for 25 years and have two daughters.
 Their eldest daughter, Isabel (20 years old), was diagnosed with Prader-Willi syndrome at 6 months old.
 The family has been active supporters of PWSA (USA) since Isabel's diagnosis.
 Rob has served on the PWSA (USA) Board for 13 years and has been a member of the Research, Finance, and Fund Development Committees.
 Rob is committed to helping PWSA (USA) accelerate the development of therapies for PWS and to supporting families with education, conferences, chapters, and crisis support.

 Marguerite Rupnow has been working with children and adults with Prader-Willi syndrome since 1987.
 In March 2018 she became the National Director of Admissions and Advocacy for Prader-Willi Homes of Oconomowoc.
 Marguerite has been actively involved in PWSA (USA) and IPWSO conferences by conducting numerous presentations to other caregivers.
 In 2009 she had the distinct privilege to participate in 1st international caregiver’s conference in Herne, Germany which was focused on developing the book the “Best Practices in Standard of Care in PWS”.
-Marguerite has been the program leader for the National Convention YAP program since 2009.
-Marguerite has over 33 years of leadership experience and has been involved in the development of program, group home, management, and employee training programs.
+Marguerite was the program leader for the National Convention YAP program 2009-2017.
+Marguerite has over 35 years of leadership experience and has been involved in the development of program, group home, management, and employee training programs.
 In 2015, she was elected to the Board of Directors of PWSA (USA).
 She is the Past President of Respite Care Association of Wisconsin and is on the Project Search Steering Committee for the Watertown Regional Medical Center/Watertown High School.
-Marguerite is also an adjunct professor at Wisconsin Lutheran College, teaching Business Ethics and Leadership Capstone courses.
+Marguerite has a passion for education, advocacy, working with individuals with PWS, their families and to be a part of the wonderful work PWSA (USA) does every day.

 Lake Elmo, MN